Laldenga: Peace Accord and political career

 The elections commissioned a date for elections on 16 February 1987.
 The main candidates were Laldenga, Lalthanhawla and T. Sailo.
 The assembly consisted of 40 members becoming the first elected assembly in Mizoram.
-Presidential proclaimation declared upgrade of the Union Territory of Mizoram into the State of Mizoram.
+Presidential proclamation declared upgrade of the Union Territory of Mizoram into the State of Mizoram.
 The elections returned the MNF to power.
 Laldenga's party secured 25 seats while the Congress got 12 and People's Party got 3.
 However, Laldenga dismissed his chief secretary Lalkhama and became more despotic.
 The conduct led to disillusionment in Mizo individuals who began to criticize Laldenga.
 The Congress party also began to inflame the opposition to Laldenga.
 The nature of political favours in the MNF also led to many part members being discontented with Laldenga's rule leading to a split of the party into two factions around Laldenga.

 Previous insurgents who opposed the Mizo Accord and viewed it as a failure of Laldenga in a sovereign independent Mizoram formed the Mizo Liberation Army and cooperated with the Tripura National volunteers.
 The discovery of weapon caches and incriminating documents led to the arrests of six members of the People's Conference in Manipur and commanders in exile.
 The Mizoram Congress charged the MNF government with continuation of the insurgency and support for the MLA.
 Laldenga treated the spoilers of the peace accord with harsh punishments to distance his connection from the offshoot organization.
 The MLA was tied to the People's Conference under T. Sailo who was assumed to be responsible in a plot to discredit Laldenga's administration.
 However support began to wane as returnees from the insurgency became disillusioned with delays of the promise of rehabilitation.

 Laldenga's soon assigned H. Rummawia who was of the People's Conference and of the MLA organization.
 This was to appease the people's conference who were discrediting him.
 However, Laldenga's own party held him in contempt for this decision by denying their own political careers over a policy of appeasement.
 Laldenga promised the dissidents of his party future cabinet positions.
 Within a few months the House was dissolved and the promises were unfulfilled.
 Laldenga was accused of corruption by constructing a palatial building for himself.
 The MNF was also revealed to be awarding official contracts of heavy sums to some MNF leaders.

 Minorities in Mizoram such as the Chakmas, Pawi and Mara complained of harassment of the MNF.
 Laldenga's rise to power had encouraged zealous Christians to attempt forceful conversions of Chakma individuals.
 Some Chakma houses were also burnt as a result.
 The Lakher district and council claimed the MNF halted the grants to their administration and were unable to let them pay the salaries of their government employees.
 Laldenga's attempt to abolish the district councils of the minorities and remove funding of minorites in Mizoram was perceived as hostility.